What makes life shitty?

 But liberals don’t acknowledge that.
 Liberals would be satisfied with a world in which exploitation and wealth were evenly distributed across demographic groups.
 The left doesn’t want that.
 We want no exploitation of anyone.
 That necessarily means that white men shouldn’t be exploited either.
 I think that we sometimes don’t get this across.
 I think that sometimes white men who are poor or lonely see discourse around white male privilege or power and so on, and they think, what privilege?
 What power?

 The explanation is simple.
-While those who hold power and privilege are almost always white men, because of the racist and patriarchal history of our society, not all white men hold that power and privilege.
+While those who hold power and privilege are almost always white men, because of the racist and patriarchal history of our society, not every white man holds that power and privilege.
 You can’t just invert these statements.
 As the Mad Hatter told Alice, “you might just as well say that ‘I see what I eat’ is the same thing as ‘I eat what I see’!”

 Unfortunately, liberals and leftists do sometimes invert these statements.
 We hear talk of “white mediocrity.”
 There are those among us who say things to the effect of, “white men who are poor had all the privilege in the world and they still fucked it up, what losers.”
 Don’t even pretend you haven’t seen people saying these things.
 If you’re on the left, and you’re on the internet, you’ve seen it.